 Kenya Motorcycles Industry is falling down.
-Following the over 40% fall reported last year, in 2023 the market is again losing sharply with the first half ended with sales down again near 50%.
+Following the over 40% fall reported last year, in 2023 the market lost again 49.3% reaching the lowest out of the last 15 years.

-Following years of rapid development, in 2022 the Kenyan motorcycles market lost rapidly starting a negative trend still in place this year.
+Following years of rapid development, in 2022 the Kenyan motorcycles market lost rapidly starting a negative trend still in place.

 Consumer demand is low hit by double-digit inflation rate increase with skyrocketing cost of living forcing people to make only selected purchase and the motorcycles industry, the primary mobility sector in the country struggles.